jyutzler/Bridge-Systems/system.md

 * A from A–K–x-(x...)
    * Q from partner either is singleton or promises J
 * K from A-K tight or A-K-J-(x)
+* Q from A-K-Q-x-(x...) - requests count
 * Top of all doubletons (including honors)
-* 2nd best from x-x-x-x or x-x-x-x-x
+* 2nd best from x-x-x-x or x-x-x-x-x (show original 4th best at next opportunity)
 * 4th best from H-x-x-x or H-x-x-x-x
 * Bottom from H-x-x, top from x–x–x (BOSTON)